 Legitquest raises Rs 3 cr from InfoEdge, WaterBridge

 Artificial intelligence-enabled legal technology firm Legitquest on Friday said it has raised a seed funding of Rs 3 crore from internet firm InfoEdge (India) and venture capital fund WaterBridge Ventures.
-Legitquest plans to use the funds to expand its team and develop the AI capabilities related to issue, decision, reasoning, arguments and facts, the company said in a statement.
+Legitquest plans to use the funds to expand its team and develop the capabilities of issue, decision, reasoning, arguments and facts, the company said in a statement.

 The company said, "It has raised a seed funding of Rs 3 crore from India's leading pure-play internet company InfoEdge (India) and leading early-stage venture capital fund WaterBridge Ventures."
 "We started the company with a vision to help lawyers become more effective by leveraging cutting-edge technology.
 I am excited to welcome InfoEdge and WaterBridge Ventures on this journey of transforming the legal profession," Karan Kalia, co-founder and Chief Executive Officer Legitquest said.